 Date: Saturday 19th May

 Venue: Mick’s Garage (Opposite Crate Brewery Taproom) Queens Yard, Hackney Wick, London, E9 5EN

 Ticket Cost: £45 (+ booking fees) - £5 discount for members of our subscriber community

-Ticket gets you: admittance to one 4-hour session, a glass and small swag, plus as many shots of espresso and 100ml pours of coffee-beer as you’d like to enjoy
+Ticket gets you: admittance to the 5-hour event, a glass and small swag, plus as much coffee and 100ml pours of coffee-beer as you’d like to enjoy